Skip to main content

 Configuring steps/actions for Model based test types

-Steps/actions test case selector
+Steps/actions filtered test case steps

 • For exploratory tests, you see exploratory test options where you can specify the number of Iterations, Coverage, and Time (hrs) as shown below.